Goldman Sachs Private Wealth Management

 You may picture investment management as a group of people in suits sitting in a fancy office at a downtown location talking about what stock to buy.
 However, that is a “glamorized” depiction of investment management.
-Whether it is Goldman Sachs Private Wealth Management or any other wealth management firm, the key to investment management is to prepare a strategy and then regularly update it as per the changing situation.
+Whether it is Goldman Sachs Wealth Management or any other wealth management firm, the key to investment management is to prepare a strategy and then regularly update it as per the changing situation.
 We highly recommend you to check out this guide on improving portfolio performance for investors with $5 million to $500 million in liquid investible assets.

 The markets are constantly changing and so is the world.
 The client’s personal life also changes every day, and life goals can change accordingly.
 Therefore, if a wealth manager talks about long-duration assumptions like a 20-year investment return average of 10%, you should be skeptical.
 Over the 20 years, the average maybe 10% but there will be years when the return is -20% and there will be years when the return is +20%.
 One cannot model an investment strategy based purely on such assumptions.

 So, investment management has to be a carefully thought-out plan.
 A good wealth manager at a firm such as Goldman Sachs Wealth Management will perform regular stress tests to check if the portfolio can handle adverse events and whether you are on track to achieving your goals.
 A top wealth manager also has to pay careful attention to investment costs.
 Get in touch with Hutch Ashoo to discuss more this aspect of investment management.